 Ten stages, 100% Peru, zero margin for error.
 Winding through a little over 3100 miles of relentless rock, sand, and dirt; this year’s Rally Dakar route stretches down a vast trail of Peru’s unforgiving coastline.
 For Lima to Tacna, and back again.
 Promising a truly spectacular test of man and machine against the elements.

 For even the most seasoned rally racer, taking on this behemoth of a competition is a hugely daunting task.
-23-time race veteran, Monster Energy athlete - and winner of the Dakar on two- and four-wheels - Nani Roma, described competing in the Dakar as a the ‘ultimate motorsport challenge which is a test that changes like waves on the ocean.’
+23-time race veteran, Monster Energy athlete - and winner of the Dakar on two- and four-wheels - Nani Roma, described competing in the Dakar as the "ultimate motorsport challenge which is a test that changes like waves on the ocean."

-“It’s every off road racer’s dream to go to Dakar and win!”
+“It’s every off-road racer’s dream to go to Dakar and win!”
 Explained Casey.
 “The risk for me is to let down America, and the reward?
 I just don’t know yet.
-It [the Dakar] is the biggest off road race in the world, and it is the cream of the crop of every bit of racing that my team and I will do.”
+It [Dakar] is the biggest off-road race in the world, and it is the cream of the crop of every bit of racing that my team and I will do.”